MuhammadBilal0111/hardhat-reactJs-metamask-ethers-smart-contract-dapp/README.md

 To interact with your smart contract from the frontend, you need two things:

-1️⃣ Contract ABI – Located inside:
+1️⃣ Contract ABI – Located inside the contract folder with the client folder: contract/artifacts/contracts/SimpleProject.sol/SimpleProject.json
-contract/artifacts/contracts/SimpleProject.sol/SimpleProject.json

 2️⃣ Contract Address – Stored inside the abi folder within the contract directory.